dataliterate/data-populator/README.md

 `{(firstname | upper | max 3), (lastname | max 1) | & · }`
 **→ PET · M**

-## Conditional actions
+## Conditional Actions
-Conditional Actions can be used to execute certain actions within Sketch based on data.
-This can be done by adding available actions to the Layer Name in the Layer List – for example to show (or hide) a certain Layer based on the used string or the number of characters.
+A data-driven "if this than that" for Sketch Data Populator: triggers in the data lead to actions in Sketch.

+A Conditional Action performs a certain action on a Layer Group or Symbol based on data and a conditional expression.
+The Conditional Action is controlled by the name of the Layer Group (or Symbol Instance).

 We will add more Conditional Actions in the future and you can add some yourself, too.